SanjoDeundiak/process-runner/DESIGN.md

     - TLS 1.3 should be enforced on both sides with no downgrade option.
     - Any cipher suite from TLS 1.3 is fine.
     - I will stick to Ed25519 for the signing keys, as it offers the best security/performance ratio IMO.
-    - Use self-signed certificates.
+    - Introduce a certificate authority (CA) to sign the server and client certificates.
+    - CA certificate may be self-signed.
+    - CA should issue certificates to clients and the server.
+    - Certificates may be long-lived (e.g., 1 year).
+    - Server is identified as `server` and clients are identified as `client_{n}`, where `{n}` is a number.
+    - Identity is expressed as `URI:spiffe://server` and `URI:spiffe://client_{n}` strings respectively that are stored inside certificate's SAN field ([SPIFFE](https://spiffe.io/)).
 4. Use simple authorization:
+    - Clients call gRPC methods only if the other party's identity is `server`.
-    - Start and GetOutput calls are available to any authenticated party.
+    - Start and GetOutput calls are available to parties with `client_{n}` identity.
-    - Stop and GetStatus calls are available only to the party that started that process.
+    - Stop and GetStatus calls are available only to the identity that started that process.
-    - Certificate fingerprint is used to identify the creator of a process.
 5. TLS connection should be closed when the other party's certificate is expired.
 6. The private key is consciously passed to the binary as an environment variable.
 This way the secret key can be injected by whatever method is chosen for deployment (e.g., as a k8s secret).
 The server process should